QubesOS/qubes-doc/user/troubleshooting/app-menu-shortcut-troubleshooting.md

 -----------------

 `qvm-sync-appmenus` works by invoking the *GetAppMenus* [Qubes service](/doc/qrexec/) in the target domain.
-This service enumerates applications installed in that VM and sends formatted info back to the dom0 script (`/usr/libexec/qubes-appmenus/qubes-receive-appmenus`) which creates `.desktop` files in the app qube/template directory of dom0.
+This service enumerates applications installed in that qube and sends formatted info back to the dom0 script (`/usr/libexec/qubes-appmenus/qubes-receive-appmenus`) which creates `.desktop` files in the app qube/template directory of dom0.

-For Linux VMs the service script is in `/etc/qubes-rpc/qubes.GetAppMenus`.
+For Linux qubes the service script is in `/etc/qubes-rpc/qubes.GetAppMenus`.
 In Windows it's a PowerShell script located in `c:\Program Files\Invisible Things Lab\Qubes OS Windows Tools\qubes-rpc-services\get-appmenus.ps1` by default.

 The list of installed applications for each app qube is stored in dom0's `~/.local/share/qubes-appmenus/<vmname>/apps.templates`.